Pawankkushwaha/Popular-Recently-for-YouTube/README.md

 Manifest V3 Chrome extension, content-script based (no API key or login needed).
 Vibe-coded end to end with [Claude Code](https://claude.com/claude-code) as a hands-on build to learn AI-assisted development.

-## Try it

-- **Chrome Web Store:** pending Google's review — link coming soon.
-The version submitted for review is an earlier, simpler snapshot (chip + panel on the Videos tab, single-video export only); everything else above is built and tested, and will ship in a future store update.
-- **Website (privacy policy & support):** https://popularrecently.netlify.app

 ## About this repo